execas/execas.github.io/_posts/2019-04-18-the-elf-file-format-3.md

 `sh_addralign` holds a value for taking care of a section's alignment requirements.
 The section's address  (`sh_addr`) will be a multiple of this value.

-`sh_entsize` holds the size of each entry if the section holds a table of fized-size entries (like a symbol table).
+`sh_entsize` holds the size of each entry if the section holds a table of fixed-size entries (like a symbol table).
 Set to 0 if section does not hold such a table.

 ### Understanding the ELF section header table

-The start of the section headers (actually the section header table) is specified in the file header:
+The start of the section headers (actually of the section header *table*) is specified in the file header:

 <div class="term">
-~]$ readelf -h c1 | grep sec
+<b>~]$</b> readelf -h c1 | grep sec
   Start of section headers:          6408 (bytes into file) Size of section headers:           64 (bytes)
   Number of section headers:         31
 </div>

-The section header table is at the end of the ELF file.
+The section header table is at the end of the ELF file, an is an array of section headers.

-We can examine the header table by dumping the hex with an offset to the beginning of the section headers.
+We can examine the section header table by dumping the hex with an offset to the beginning of the section headers (the section header table).

 <div class="term">
-~]$ hexdump -C -s 6408 c1|head
+<b>~]$</b> hexdump -C -s 6408 c1|head
 00001908  00 00 00 00 00 00 00 00  00 00 00 00 00 00 00 00  |................|
 *
 00001948  1b 00 00 00 01 00 00 00  02 00 00 00 00 00 00 00  |................|